jrosa770/carp_haproxy/README.md

 ## Management Scripts
 > HaSync

-A Bash script to edit the haproxy.conf file in sections.
-The script will gather the sections into a single haproxy.conf file to then sync the configuration from the primary HAProxy to the Secondary (Requires the etckeeper and diffcolor packages).
+HaSync is Bash script that builds the haproxy.conf files from sections.
+The intention is rather than editin the main haproxy.con file itself, the administrator can add or edit then stage the different sections., depending on need or personal preference.
+This is specially useful on larger implementations, issue isolation and ease of use.
+The script will then gather the sections into a single haproxy.conf file to then sync the configuration from the primary HAProxy to the Secondary (Requires the etckeeper and diffcolor packages).
 A second hasync file named hasync_from_primary is installed on the standby for proper synchronization.

-The script assumes following directory structure:
+For our example the script assumes following directory structure:

 ```sh
 #/usr/local/etc/haproxy/conf.d/